“I just don’t know what to do. One minute everything’s fine the next, Armageddon, four horsemen charging through the flat.”

-Chris came with him to the airport, insisting on holding the 1000 page Proust Volume 1, which Richard had half finished with all his spare time.
+Chris came with him to the airport, insisting on holding the 1000 page Proust Volume One, which Richard, with all his spare time, had half finished.
 Chris reassured him that he’d send over the money, or hold it until Richard came back.
 The silence that followed this comment showed that both of them understood that it may be a while before they met again.

-At least the plane was on time, and Chris had given Richard the army coat that he’d requisitioned.
-He reflected on his trip.
+At least the plane was on time, and Chris gave Richard the army coat that he’d more or less requisitioned.
+On the flight, Richard reflected on his trip.
 Chris had a new life, a flat, job and girlfriend and all these friends from the past were just that; from the past.

 He had been waiting to come back, and now he was home.
 Then it hit him.
-So I’m back in London: Now what ?
+I’m back in London: now what ?

 “Richard … hey, I’m so sorry,” laughed Chris.
 “This is Ute.”

-She put her hand out, and Richard quickly sat up, automatically patted down his hair, and said ‘Hello’.
+She put her hand out, and Richard quickly sat up, automatically patted down his hair, and said, ‘Hello’.
 He attempted to rise, but was weighed down by blankets and clothes.
-He was the one who had been waiting all day, yet it was he that felt he had to apologise, for his appearance.
+He was the one who had been waiting all day, yet it was he that felt had to apologise, for his unseemly appearance.